vinicentus/geth-docker/README.md

 _Node2_ is a miner and theferoe has an associated ethereum account that it keeps unlocked during mining.

-_Node3_ is a relatively secure JsonRPC endpoint, accepting bot webcoskt and http connections.
+_Node3_ is a relatively secure JsonRPC endpoint, accepting both websocket and http connections.
 It does not need a key, as any user connecting to it will manage their own keys.
 This container serves as the only way to get external transactions on to the network.